Are you wondering how to practice elimination communication? This overview of EC 101 will help you get started.

 If you want to start practicing elimination communication right away, the easiest way to dive in is to offer pottytunities based upon timing.
 This may allow for an easy first catch.

 - As soon as Baby wakes from a nap;

 - During a diaper change (even if Baby just peed);

 - Before putting Baby into a carrier or car seat;

 - As soon as you arrive somewhere and take Baby out of a carrier or car seat;

 - During or right after nursing Baby.

-When practicing EC, you may become aware of times during the day that your individual baby tends to eliminate, such as pooing first thing in the morning, peeing right after a feeding, or peeing frequently in the morning and then less often throughout the day.
-You can use your Baby's individual patterns to fine tune when to offer pottytunities based on timing.
+When practicing EC, you may become aware of times during the day that your individual baby tends to eliminate, such as pooping first thing in the morning, peeing right after a feeding, or peeing frequently in the morning and then less often throughout the day.
+You can use your baby's individual patterns to fine tune when to offer pottytunities based on timing.

 (b) Pottytunities Based on Signals

 You can become deeply attuned to your baby's needs by recognizing your baby's elimination signals.
 Understanding what your baby is communicating can be very fulfilling as a parent.